AlexsLemonade/resources-portal/api/README.md

 ```

 That command needs to be run from the `api/` directory, but the rest of the deployment should be run from `infrastructure/` directory.
-The directions for doing so are in the [infrastructure README](../infrastructure/README.md).
+Therefore the directions for doing so are in the [infrastructure README](../infrastructure/README.md).

 Once you have completed a deploy you can replace with `0.0.0.0:8000` in the requests above with the `elastic_ip_address` output by terraform.